 (3) Notwithstanding OAR 735-062-0016, DMV may issue a renewal or replacement driver license or an identification card containing the last photograph of the inmate on file with DMV.
 The photograph on file must not be older than nine years and two months.
 DMV will issue as follows:

 (a) A replacement driver license to an inmate whose driving privileges are valid or are reinstated at the time of issuance;

-(b) A renewal driver license to an inmate whose driving privileges are valid or are reinstated at the time of issuance and whose driver license is within 14 months of expiring or has been expired for less than one year; or
+(b) A renewal driver license to an inmate whose driving privileges are valid or are reinstated at the time of issuance and whose driver license is within the allotted time for early renewal as described in OAR 735-062-0090(4) or has been expired for less than one year; or

 (c) An original, renewal or replacement identification card to an inmate:

 (A) Who is not eligible for driving privileges under sections (4), (7) or (8) of this rule;

 (B) Whose previous driver license has been expired for more than one year;

 (C) Whose driving privileges are suspended, revoked or cancelled; or

 (D) Who has never been issued or does not currently qualify for a driver license under ORS 807.040.

 (4) DMV will make an inquiry to the National Driver Register/Problem Driver Pointer System (NDR/PDPS) and the Commercial Driver License Information System (CDLIS), to determine if the inmate’s driving privileges are suspended, revoked, cancelled or otherwise not valid in any other jurisdiction.
 An inmate whose driving privileges are not valid in any other jurisdiction is not eligible to replace or renew driving privileges in Oregon.